Course Director, Drama and Applied Theatre; Senior Lecturer

 Dawn also teaches on:

-- Level 6: Independent Performance Project, Research Project
+- Level 6 - Independent Performance Project, Research Project, Professional Toolkit

-Dawn has created a participatory theatre and conflict resolution for primary school children, focusing on immersive and forum theatre with KS2 children attending a Saturday School in South London.
+Before joining LSBU, Dawn created a project around participatory theatre and conflict resolution for primary school children, focusing on immersive and forum theatre with KS2 children attending Saturday School.
 This work includes conflict resolution theories, Philosophy for Children, and aspects of invisible and forum theatre, as well as using a strong narrative and promenade theatre.
 It is also investigating young audience choice and abilities, and willingness to make choices in certain given situations.
+She is also interested in mindful teaching and learning and mindfulness and theatre.

 - Fellow of Higher Education Academy (FHEA)